ibm-cloud-docs/databases-for-redis/connecting-ibmcloud-app.md

 Cloud Foundry uses a manifest file - `manifest.yml` to associate an application with another {{site.data.keyword.cloud_notm}} service.

-To create the file, open a new file and add the text:
+To create the file, open a new file and add the example text:
   ```
   ---
   applications: